 - Whisk until all the butter is incorporated.
 This may take a minute or so of stirring.

-- Lift the caramel out by the foil, place on a cutting board and cut into small squares using a sharp knife.
+- Lift the caramel out by the foil, place it on a cutting board, and cut it into small squares using a sharp knife.

 - TIP - It may be helpful to chill your caramel in the fridge just until cold to make the cutting easier.